 Any department accepting credit/debit cards from patrons in person must also use one of OBF's designated vendors, unless an exception is granted.

 Responsibilities of a Merchant Department

 The following responsibilities are an important aspect of the University's compliance with the PCI Data Standards.
 Any department collecting revenue on behalf of the University is considered a Merchant Department.
 The Merchant Department must designate an individual who will have primary authority and responsibility for revenue collection within that department.
 This individual will be the designated Merchant Department Representative or "MDR".

 All Merchant Departments must:

 - Follow the Card Acceptance guide (or similar rules) of the merchant processor/acquirer (e.g., Global Payments) and the operating regulations and rules of any card associations/networks that will be accepted by the Merchant Department (e.g., MasterCard, Visa, etc.).
-Links to Global Payments, MasterCard and Visa are provided for reference:
+These can be found on the OBF website: (link forthcoming)

 - Ensure that all employees, including the MDR, contractors and agents with access to payment card data complete compliance training on an annual basis.

 - Ensure that no credit/debit card receipt or other physical or electronic document created or maintained by UT Dallas that references the transaction include the full credit/debit card account number.